 - Only use plain white granulated sugar.
-Don’t use brown sugar, agave nectar, honey–which can kill hummers–or powdered sugar, which contains cornstarch.
+Don’t use brown sugar, agave nectar, honey–which can kill hummingbirds–or powdered sugar, which contains cornstarch.

 - Don’t add any food coloring to the water.
-The feeder has plenty of color to attract them, and the birds can’t process all the chemicals in the food coloring.
+A good hummingbird feeder has plenty of color to attract them, and the birds can’t process all the chemicals in the food coloring.

 - Not all hummers migrate!
 You can keep your feeder out all year as long as you keep it full and clean.

 - Place your feeder out in the open, out of reach of Neighbor Kitty.

 - If ants start invading the feeder, put some Vaseline in a ring on the pole or on the feeder itself.
 It’s like a giant oil slick that keeps them from the liquid.
 Or you can use this clever gadget called an ant moat for your hummingbird feeder.

 - Change the solution and wash the feeder every 2-3 days, more often if it’s hot.
 Be sure and wash the feeder every time, even if they’ve drained it dry.

 Our hummers love to drink from our feeder, and it’s great to watch them as I’m washing a pile of dirty dishes.
 It sure beats thinking about all the other chores that I’m not doing.
 Sometimes I swear I can watch the water level go down as they sit there and slurp!

 Do you feed the hummingbirds?
 What type do you have in your garden?

 Mix sugar and water in a large mixing bowl.
 Stir gently until the sugar is dissolved.